Integrity ~ Friendship ~ Respect ~ Charity

 Freemasonry instils in it's members a moral and ethical approach to life; it's values are based on integrity, kindness, honesty and fairness.
 Members are urged to regard the interests of their families as paramount but, importantly, Freemasonry also teaches concern for people, care for the less fortunate, and help for those in need.

-In addition to the donations and support that Freemasonry provides to the many local and national charities supported by our Lodges there is also the newly-formed Masonic Charitable Foundation.
+In addition to the donations of time and money that Freemasons provide to the many local and national charities supported by our Lodges there is also the Masonic Charitable Foundation.

 They support Masons and their families in a variety of ways from making grants to those who have fallen on hard times to education-related assistance and help with medical emergencies.